securitybunker/databunker.org/content/use-case/schrems-ii-compliance/index.md

 One of alternative method is to get customer consent of personal data cross-border transfer.
 This is known as **standard contractual clauses (SCC)**.

-## So, How Databunker can help?
+## So, how Databunker can help with Schrems II Compliance?
-Before talking about exact solution, I need to brief you about few things.
+Before talking about exact solution, I need to brief you about few topics.

-### What is pseudonymisation?
+### Definition of pseudonymisation.

 ***‘pseudonymisation’ means the processing of personal data in such a manner that the personal data can no longer be attributed to a specific data subject without the use of additional information, provided that such additional information is kept separately and is subject to technical and organisational measures to ensure that the personal data are not attributed to an identified or identifiable natural person…***